 Title VI Foreign Language and Area Studies (FLAS) Academic Year Fellowship, U.S. Department of Education, 2015-16

-“Carved, Bundled, Wrapped: Patio Crosses and Conversion Apparatuses in Sixteenth-Century New Spain.”
+“Stony Bundles and Precious Wrappings: The Making of Patio Crosses in Sixteenth-Century New Spain.”
 In Conversion Machines in Early Modern Europe: Apparatus, Artifice, Body, edited by Bronwen Wilson and Paul Yachnin.
-Edinburg, UK: Edinburg University Press, 2020.
+Edinburg, UK: Edinburg University Press, 2021.
 In progress.

 8 catalog entries: “Maize, Rain, and Harvest in Greater Mesoamerica,” “Creatures of the Sky,” “Creatures of the Earth,” “Creatures of the Water,” “Animals in Olmec Art,” “Ballgame among the Maya and across Mesoamerica,” “Altered States: Tobacco and Hallucinogens,” and “Offerings.”
 In Forces of Nature: Ancient Maya Art from the Los Angeles County Museum of Art (自然的力量——洛杉矶郡艺术博物馆藏古代玛雅艺术品), edited by Megan E. O’Neil.
 Beijing: Cultural Relics Press, 2018.
 Exhibition catalogue.

 Book review of Afro-Caribbean Religious Arts: Popular Expression of Cultural Inheritance in Espiritismo and Santería, by Kristine Juncker.
 African Arts 50, no. 1 (Spring 2017): 93-4.

 “Through Tlamacazque Eyes: Religious Art and Architecture in the Mexica and Transatlantic Worlds,” Fowler Art Museum, University of California Los Angeles.
 September 2019.